 If These Celebs Swear By This $1 Beautifying Ingredient, We Want It Too

 The difference between green tea and matcha green tea: Green tea is referred to as your standard tea bag filled with dry leaves, and it needs to be brewed for a couple of minutes to release the goodness.
-Once brewed you can discard the leaves and drink the tea, or you can use the brewed leaves to make a mask.
+Once brewed, you can discard the leaves and drink the tea, or you can use the brewed leaves to make a mask.
 Matcha is green tea leaves that have been dried and finely ground, which you ingest completely, making matcha a much more intense dose of goodness.
 Matcha contains 137 times more EGCGs (powerful antioxidants, up to 50 times stronger than vitamin C and E) than green tea does, so you would need to drink around 10 cups of green tea to get the same benefits that you would from one cup of matcha green tea.
 Look out for organic matcha tea like this one.

 Find Your Zen: Believe it or not, having a green tea brew will actually chill you out.
 The tea lowers cortisol levels (stress hormones) and contains an amino acid called L-Theanine that gives a calming effect and helps your brain to focus.

-Reduce sun damage: Green tea can’t block UV rays like sunscreen can, but instead, it fights damaging free-radicals and reduces inflammation that the sun causes – it can even destroy cancerous skin-cells.
-To get the full benefits you can drink green tea and use it as a toner in the morning: dip a cotton pad in a cup of cooled green tea and wipe it across your face.
+Reduce sun damage: Green tea can’t block UV rays like sunscreen can, but instead, it fights damaging free radicals and reduces inflammation that the sun causes – it can even destroy cancerous skin cells.
+To get the full benefits, you can drink green tea and use it as a toner in the morning: dip a cotton pad in a cup of cooled green tea and wipe it across your face.

-Boost energy levels and shed pounds: There’s a reason green tea is favored in Hollywood and among models, it’s been clinically proven to boost your metabolism and increase your bodies ability to burn fat.
-It’s caffeine content – about a quarter the amount of coffee’s – increases your energy and concentration levels, which can improve physical performance and mobilize fatty acids to be used for energy.
+Boost energy levels and shed pounds: There’s a reason green tea is favored in Hollywood and among models; it’s been clinically proven to boost your metabolism and increase your body’s ability to burn fat.
+Its caffeine content – about a quarter the amount of coffee – increases your energy and concentration levels, which can improve physical performance and mobilize fatty acids to be used for energy.
 A matcha smoothie makes the perfect pre-workout or morning wake-up replacement for your cup of coffee.
 Make a smoothie with one banana, one spoon of matcha green tea powder, ice, almond milk or coconut water (enough to cover all your ingredients in a blender), one tablespoon of almond or peanut butter, and a sprinkling of granola, you can even add a date or honey as a natural sweetener.

-Deflate puffy eyes: Green tea bags make the perfect under eye treatment: the caffeine shrinks blood vessels, while the tannins constrict capillaries.
+Deflate puffy eyes: Green tea bags make the perfect under-eye treatment: the caffeine shrinks blood vessels, while the tannins constrict capillaries.
 Brew two tea bags for a couple of minutes, remove and place in the fridge until chilled (around 30 minutes – they should be cold but not dry) place the tea bags under your eyes and chill out for half an hour.

 Even just drinking a green tea every day will do your body good, and it’s another alternative to help you reach your daily water target.
 It’s insanely good when you use it topically too, so play around with different recipes and find what works for you.
 There’s also an insane amount of products starring green tea, in case DIY isn’t your thing, check them out at Sephora here.